JasonShin/sqlx-ts/README.md

 [Please check the public notion board for the current and future work items](https://foil-adasaurus-bba.notion.site/f1ca150c5b0141d69eaf136c596ae649?v=efc6af2aa3174f87a39bec8edc09c4a9)

-Any bug and suggestion can be raised as Github issues

 ### sqlx-ts is not an ORM!

 sqlx-ts supports **compile-time checked queries** and **generated types against SQLs**.
 It does not, however, do this by providing DSL (domain-specific language) for building queries.
 Instead, it provides a macro (almost) that take regular SQL as input and ensures that it is valid against the target database.
 The way it works is that sqlx-ts connects to your local or development database at compile-time and have database itself to verify the queries, also generate types based on information_schema.
 This can have many benefits that typical ORMs cannot provide